top of page

 738 Students Served from 2002-2020

-After an extensive executive leadership search, Stephanie Borges Folarin is named the new Head of School starting in the 2021-2022 school year.
+After an extensive executive leadership search, Stephanie Borges Folarin was named the new Head of School starting in the 2021-2022 school year.

 When she discovered Wye River Upper School, Stephanie says it was her "dream school" come to life.